 E-Mail: alaa.abdelhafez@stonybrook.edu

+Course Location: On Zoom (via Blackboard)

+Course Time: Wednesdays from 4:25 to 7:15 pm

-Course Description: The seminar meets once weekly, complementing the semester of student teaching.
+Course Description: This is an online course.
+The seminar meets once weekly, complementing the semester of student teaching.
+Class will be delivered on Zoom during the same/day time the class is scheduled to meet.
+The Zoom link can be accessed from Blackboard by clicking on "Zoom Meeting" then "start".
 It is an integral facet of the student teaching experience and will serve both as a forum for sharing ideas, concerns, problems and solutions as well as a means of preparation for effective teaching.
 Current issues in math education will be discussed and membership in a professional organization will be required.
 At the completion of the course a work sample and a dispositions essay will have been required.
-Lesson plans will be turned in or emailed each week for lessons taught the previous week and use of the lesson plan template distributed in class is required.
-Attendance at the seminar is mandatory.
+Lesson plans will be turned in or emailed each week for lessons taught the previous week.
+Use of the lesson plan template distributed in class is required.
+Attendance at the seminar is mandatory and will be recorded.
+An exit interview will be held at the end of the semester (either individually or as a group).